 PHAs are authorized to obtain criminal conviction records from law enforcement agencies to screen applicants for admission to the public housing program.
 This authority assists the PHA in complying with HUD requirements and PHA policies to deny assistance to applicants who are engaging in or have engaged in certain criminal activities.
 In order to obtain access to the records the PHA must require every applicant family to submit a consent form signed by each adult household member [24 CFR 5.903].

 The PHA may not pass along to the applicant the costs of a criminal records check [24 CFR 960.204(d)].

-The PHA will perform criminal background checks through the Oregon State Police Law Enforcement Data System (LEDS) database and Oregon court records (OJIN) or a commercial screening company for all adult household members.
+The PHA will perform criminal background checks through a commercial screening company for all household members.